torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 $s$ is a state, $s'$ is the new state after taking action $a$ and $r$ is the reward obtained at a specific time step.

-An example implementation in PyTorch can be found at [here](https://github.com/pytorch/examples/blob/master/reinforcement_learning/reinforce.py), solving the CartPole problem.
+An example implementation in PyTorch can be found [here](https://github.com/pytorch/examples/blob/master/reinforcement_learning/reinforce.py), solving the CartPole problem.

 ## Actor-critic algorithm